ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 3. Display only the selected virtual machines for the session.

-4. To create the Target Workspace, search for or select the virtual machines according to your requirements, and then click **Save & Next**.
+4. To create the Target Workspace, search for or select the virtual machines according to your requirements, and click **Save & Next**.

 > **Note**: The WorkGroup name is auto-generated based on the VM name.
 You can modify it if necessary.